DilanCF/ENEE447-notes/lecture notes/Lecture13.md

 EDF uses the completion deadline information

-This utilization is different from the RMS algorithm that we saw last time which had a utiilization cap of 69% (nice)
+This utilization is different from the RMS algorithm that we saw last time which had a utilization cap of 69% (nice)

 ![alt text](img/Lecture13/image-2.png)

-Due to the preemption, we preempt T2 when T1 reaches its deadline AND is not yet finished
+Due to the preemption, we preempt T<sub>2</sub> when T<sub>1</sub> reaches its deadline AND is not yet finished

-In RMS, when we reached a deadline, the task that had reached said deadline would get priority aand start running.
+In RMS, when we reached a deadline, the task that had reached said deadline would get priority and start running.
 This is not the case here

 ![alt text](img/Lecture13/image-3.png)